Yesterday was one of the saddest days in aviation history. The last two British Airways 747s left Heathrow for the final time.

 Most famous people I’ve seen onboard British Airways 747s

-The two standouts are Sean Connery and the late George Michael.
+The highlights are Sean Connery and George Michael.
+Both sadly gone.

 Thank you British Airways 747.